How to Launch Your Data Science Career – Part 1

 - Do you enjoy problem-solving?

 If you answered “yes” to the questions above, the next step is to assess your analytics aptitude.
-A strong result on this quick quiz could mean it’s more likely you’ll enjoy an data analytics career.
+A strong result on this quick quiz could mean it’s more likely you’ll enjoy an data science career.

-With your data analytics aptitude confirmed, start browsing popular job forums and search terms such as “analytics” or “data scientist”.
+With your data science aptitude confirmed, start browsing popular job forums and search terms such as “analytics” or “data scientist”.
 The chart below maps some of the job titles you’ll find to three major categories.

 Let’s look at “Marketing Analyst”.
 Most jobs with that title fall in the Business Analytics Professional job category.
 But some of these positions need advanced analytics skills and thus fall under the Predictive Analytics Professional category.